 Dr. Nancy Barno Reynolds

-Barno Reynolds attended Binghamton University where she earned an Ed.D. in Educational Theory and Practice, M.S.Eds in English Education (7-12) and Elementary Education (N-6), and a B.S. in Literature and Folklore, with a minor in Anthropology.
+Barno Reynolds attended Binghamton University where she earned an Ed.D. in Educational Theory and Practice, an M.S.Ed in English Education (7-12) and Elementary Education (N-6), and a B.S. in Literature and Folklore, with a minor in Anthropology.

 Barno Reynolds is a lifelong resident of Broome County, where she resides with her husband and four children.
-She serves on the Advisory Board of the Susquehanna Heritage Area Commission, the Greater Binghamton Tourism Committee, and the Binghamton Business & Arts Alliance, and advises on a number of educational committees as well.
+She serves on the Advisory Boards of the Susquehanna Heritage Area Commission, Binghamton Business & Arts Alliance, and more, advising on a number of educational committees as well.
+She is a recent Member of the Broome County Veteran’s Memorial Arena and Forum Theater Board of Directors.

 Assistant to the Executive Director